KpwnZ/Def1nit3lyN0tAJa1lbr3akTool/README.md

 # Def1nit3lyN0tAJa1lbr3akTool

-An incomplete jailbreak tool for iOS 15.7 to iOS 16.5 with experimental support for iOS 16.6 (up to Beta 1); iPhone X. I built it just for fun.
+An incomplete jailbreak tool for iOS 15.7 and iOS 16.0 to iOS 16.6.
+I built it just for fun.

 This could not have been possible without kfd, kfund, Dopamine and the jailbreak community.